predrag17/Full-stack/README.md

 # Full-stack
-I made a simple full-stack application and deployed the same.

-*Here is the link to the deployed application:* http://springboot-react-fullstack-env.eba-mea393t3.eu-central-1.elasticbeanstalk.com/
+**I created and deployed a straightforward full-stack application.
+You can access it using the link provided below.** http://springboot-react-fullstack-env.eba-mea393t3.eu-central-1.elasticbeanstalk.com/